keng404/nextflow-to-icav2-config/README.md

 2) adds ```workflow.onError``` (main.nf, workflows,subworkflows, modules) to aid troubleshooting
 3) modifies the processes that reference scripts and tools in the ```bin/``` directory of a pipeline's ```projectDir``` so that when ICA orchestrates your nextflow pipeline it can find and properly execute your pipeline process.
-4) Generates parameter XML file based on ```nextflow_schema.json, nextflow.config, conf/```
+4) Generates parameter XML file based on ```nextflow_schema.json, nextflow.config, conf/``` `- Take a look at [this](https://github.com/keng404/nextflow-to-icav2-config/blob/main/XML.md) to understand a bit more of what's done with the XML as you may want to make further edits to this file for better usability.
 5) Additional edits to ensure your pipeline runs more smoothly on ICA

 # ICA Concepts to better understand ICA liftover of nextflow pipelines